philwalk24/logogen/Develop/README.md

 ## Description

 This project will ask the user a series of questions using the inquirer package that when answered, will generate a .svg file containing a shape and possibly some letters.
 The purpose of this program is to quickly generate a logo for a potential company.
-It is not quite done and still needs some work, which I will update this week.
+It is not quite done and still needs some work, but it does pretty much what the USER STORY asks.
+I will definitley be resubmitting when this is graded.

 ## Installation